Programs & Services

 LGBT Saturday of Service is a bimonthly service opportunity for students to volunteer and help serve the local Los Angeles LGBTQIA+ Community.
 Students volunteer on a designated Saturday from 9 a.m. to 2 p.m. at a number of locations throughout the community.
 This program is meant to encourage students to increase their sense of responsibility toward helping to improve the LGBTQIA+ community.

-LGBTQ Spirit Day (October 17)
+LGBTQ Spirit Day (Third Thursday in October)

 Millions of Americans wear purple on LGBTQ Spirit Day as a sign of support for lesbian, gay, bisexual, transgender, and queer (LGBTQ) youth and to speak out against bullying.
 Spirit Day was started in 2010 by teenager Brittany McMillan as a response to the young people who had taken their own lives.